 As a matter of course, anomalies and leaks on jet fuel supply pipelines are repaired promptly to avoid depletion of on-airport supplies.
 In fact, major disruptions of airport operations occur rarely if ever.
 In addition, PHMSA’s ongoing proactive initiatives, research and mature safety oversight program, provide confidence that long term safety and reliability of jet fuel pipelines serving airports will be further assured.
 Moreover, DOT’s engagement with the pipeline industry provides added emphasis and momentum to improving the long term performance and safety of hazard material liquid pipelines in the United States.
 The overall experience of PHMSA oversight of the pipeline industry provides a high degree of confidence in the safety and integrity of the nations’ hazardous material liquid pipeline infrastructure, including jet fuel supply lines.
 The report also provides, in Appendix A, representative examples of emergencies that might have affected jet fuel supplies, and the specific measures that were successfully undertaken in response.

-The Department of Transportation has made considerable progress in increasing cooperation and collaboration across the federal government through regularly scheduled meetings to discuss workforce development issues in aviation, highways, rail, transit, and motor carrier safety.
+The FAAC recommended that the Secretary ensure coordination and focus within the Department on workforce development of STEM education.
+In response to the FAAC, the Department has made broad-based efforts to increase cooperation and collaboration across the federal government, including through meetings and conferences to discuss workforce development issues in aviation, highways, rail, transit, and motor carrier safety.

 - National Transportation Workforce Development Strategic Framework